ricardoquesada/ricardoquesada.github.io/content/posts/installing-git.md

 ---
 So you have Windows 8.1 + Visual Studio 2013 installed.
 Now you need to install a git client.

-My workflow in Mac is:
+My workflow on Mac is:

 - I use git command line about 70% of the time.
 - In the reaming 30% I'm using [Tower](http://www.git-tower.com/), [Kaleidoscope](http://www.kaleidoscopeapp.com/) and [Xcode](http://www.raywenderlich.com/51351/how-to-use-git-source-control-with-xcode-in-ios-7).

 So, I was looking for something similar for Windows.
 And so far, this is my current setup: